CyberFlameGO/svnpython/Doc/library/exceptions.rst

    Instances have an attribute :attr:`code` which is set to the proposed exit status or error message (defaulting to ``None``).
-Also, this exception derives directly from :exc:`BaseException` and not :exc:`StandardError`, since it is not technically an error.
+Also, this exception derives directly from :exc:`BaseException` and not :exc:`Exception`, since it is not technically an error.

    A call to :func:`sys.exit` is translated into an exception so that clean-up